Tax Frequently Asked Questions

 When do you get a tax rebate?

-You should be due a tax rebate if you have paid too much tax, or if you have incurred expenses where you are allowed to claim relief.
+You may be due a tax rebate if you have paid too much tax, or if you have incurred expenses where you are allowed to claim relief.

-To apply for this, you need to file a tax return with HMRC.
+If you meet the criteria for Self Assesment, you need to file a tax return with HMRC.

 Am I entitled to a tax rebate?

 You may be entitled to a tax rebate.
 You can use our calculator to give you an estimate.

 In some circumstances, tax rebates can happen automatically – for example, if you work solely PAYE and you have overpaid tax.

 However, in most cases, you need to apply.

 If you are self-employed and earn over £1,000, you must file a tax return with HMRC.

 Need some help?
 At Brian Alfred we can save you time by doing the difficult work for you.